jonnor/projects/sakko/README.md

 It was [rediscovered](http://www.fablab.no/index.php/news-nyheter/229-206) at MIT Fablab Norway, and you can fabricate the pieces & board [with a mill](http://www.inference.phy.cam.ac.uk/cs482/fablab/projects/sakko/).

+Some oldish pieces can be found [at Norsk Folkemuseum](http://digitaltmuseum.no/011023295017).

 Made at Nordic Fablab Bootcamp 2015.

 ## Figurines